Advice > Software engineering

 4.1.
 Answer your recruiter's questions

 Your recruiter might ask you questions such as "Are you sure about your compensation data?" or "Are you really that excited about working for Meta?" when you negotiate.
-If they do so, you should simply explain again why you're really excited to join and politely ask them to consider your request to get an updated offer from the compensation team.
+If they do, simply explain again why you're really excited to join and politely ask them to consider your request.

 4.2 Take into account how "hot" the overall hiring market is